matthewekeller/WebRocketX/Readme.md

 None of the single page frameworks such as React, Angular, or Vue are SEO compliant, beyond their landing pages.
 On the other hand, WRX is a very good fit for dynamic web applications, especially sites that require a user to login to manage any kind of account or business.
 <br/><br/>
-If you like WebRocketX.
+<b>If you like WebRocketX.
 Give us a star here in Github.
-Thanks!
+Thanks!</b>
 <br/><br/>
 © 2022 GitHub, Inc.
 Terms